Get insider access

 3. Best Mid-Range Air Purifier

 The Levoit Vital 200S is the best air purifier for homes at a mid-range price point that we've tested.
 Its filtration system is simpler than the NuWave OxyPure's, with no extra 'BioGuard' or ozone filters, and it's incapable of providing the same clean air delivery rate or particle filtration performance.
 Still, it certainly has the goods where it counts.
 Like the NuWave, you can connect this device to a home Wi-Fi network, allowing for remote operation and live monitoring of your home's ambient air quality.
-It's also powerful enough to easily provide clean air for small to medium-sized rooms.
+It's also powerful enough to provide clean air for small to medium-sized rooms.
 Its main filter isn't HEPA-rated, though it still does a fantastic job of locking in fine particles like pollen or pet dander.

 See our review